TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 - **Key Management Service**- used to store encryption keys for transit between two servers
 - **Web Application Firewall (WAF)**- monitor network requests coming into web appliocations
 	- works together with Cloudfront and ALB
+- **Benefits Cloud Security**-
+	- **Encryption**-
+		- **In Transit**- protects data as it moves between services using protocls like transport layer security TLS
+		- **At Rest**- protects stored data using encryption like AES-256
+		- **AWS Key Management Service (KMS)**- easily create and control the encryption keys used to encrypt data
+	- **Scalability and Automation**-
+		- **Automatic Security Udpates**- services are auto updated with latest security patches
+		- **Scalable Security Measures**- measures can scale auto with the workload
+	- **Comprehencsive security tools**-
+		- **AWS Security Hub**- comprehensive view of security alerts and compliance status across AWS accounts
+		- **AWS GuardDuty**- intelligent threat detection service that continously monitors for malicious activity and unathu behaviour
+	- **Shared Responsibility Model**-
+		- **Customer control**- customers retain control over their data and can implement security measures as needed
+- **Logs** -
+	- **CloudWatch**-
+		- **Logs**- centralized logging service to monitor, store and access log files from EC2 instances, CloutTrail and other AWS services.
+Logs like CPU, network traffic and can set alarms based on these
+		- **Metrics**- collects and tracks metrics, collects and monitors log files and sets alarms
+	- **Cloudtrail**
+		- **Event logging**- records AWS API calls and user activities to provide visibility into account activity, good to track what API usages have been called from users
+		- **Security Anlysis**- hlps detec unathu access and provides audit logs for compliance
+	- **Config**-
+		- **Configuration Tracking**- tracks aws resources configurations and changes over time, snapshots of configurations
+		- **Compliance auditing**- assesses compliance with internal policies and industry standards

 ## Monitoring and Analytics
 - able to monitor all the traffic that your services have